DrOgres/electric-state/README.md

         - Add tension drop down to roll dialog if no target is selected
     - Target to allow damage to be applied for attacks
     - limited actor sheet
-    - add bliss for failed rolls when using a Neurocaster
     - if a push makes a neurocaster busted set current hope to 0 and indicate need for mental trauma (potentially add item to sheet)
 - General styling and UI improvement for clarity and use
 - Organize localization fields to make sense